 ALIF Surgery in Seattle, WA

 Anterior Lumbar Interbody Fusion (ALIF) is a less invasive form of spinal fusion surgery.
 “Anterior” refers to the surgeon’s approach– through the front.
 Accessing the spine through the front of the body means that no back muscles need to be dissected, resulting in a faster, easier recovery with less pain.
 The use of an additional spinal access surgeon is necessary to provide safe exposures so that Dr. Jung can perform the ALIF.
-Dr. Jung provides comprehensive care to patients in Kirkland, Bellevue, Redmond, and the Eastside of Seattle.
+Dr. Jung provides comprehensive care to patients at his spine center near Kirkland, Bellevue, Redmond, and the Eastside of Seattle.

 What Happens During ALIF?

 An incision is made in the front of the spine.
 The type of incision is based on the location to be addressed.
 The L5-S1 segment can often be addressed through a horizontal C-section type incision versus the segments above that require a vertical incision below and possibly around the belly button.
 The access surgeon will then provide visualization of the affected disc by retracting the abdominal muscles, organs, and blood vessels.
 Once visualized and confirmed with an intraoperative X-Ray, the damaged disc material is removed.
 A spacer is then placed between the vertebrae to maintain alignment, provide indirect decompression, and serve as a conduit for the fusion.
 Often a metal plate is placed to provide stability and to prevent migration of the graft.

 There are several benefits to ALIF and Mini ALIF over traditional posterior approaches to spinal fusion surgery.